luizaandradeti/kubernetes-redis-java/readme.md

 With the credentials provisioned by the cloud administrator, sign in to your Microsoft account.
 ![logar](imgs/logar.png)

-If you missed it, you can easily get this information from Entra ID, with technical leader privileges.
+In case you lose it, you can easily recover this information from the administrator/cloud lead/technician who will retrieve it via the Entra ID. https://learn.microsoft.com/pt-br/entra/fundamentals/users-reset-password-azure-portal

-https://learn.microsoft.com/pt-br/entra/fundamentals/users-reset-password-azure-portal

 ![recovery](imgs/recovery.png)

 ## Docker build